art-institute-of-chicago/data-aggregator/docs/README.md

 The API is currently in development and is planned to move to production in early 2018.
 It is developed and maintained by in-house developers at the Art Institute of Chicago.

+## Contents

+This document contains some general conventions we've used in our API.
+To dig deeper you may also be interested in:

+* A list of all [endpoints](ENDPOINTS.md)
+* Details on the [fields](FIELDS.md) that each endpoint returns

 ## Features

 The API provides: